fedoranimus/todoist-api/source/includes/_overview.md

 >  You can see that the project_add command specified a temp_id property ("c7beb07f-b226-4eb1-bf63-30d782b07b1a") as placeholder of the actual project_id.
 The item_add command can refrence to this temporary project id.
 The API will automatically resolve these ids.
 ```

-Some commands depends on the result of previous commands.
+Some commands depend on the result of previous command.
 For instance, you have a command sequence: `"project_add"` and `"item_add"` which first creates a project and then add a new task to the newly created project.
 In order to run the later `item_add` command, we need to obtain the project ID returned from the previous command.
 Therefore, the normal approach would be to run these two commands in two separate HTTP requests.

-The temporary resource ID feature allows you two run two or more dependent commands in a single HTTP request.
+The temporary resource ID feature allows you to run two or more dependent commands in a single HTTP request.
 For commands that are related to creation of resources (i.e. `item_add`, `project_add`), you can
-specify a extra `temp_id` as a placeholder for the actual ID of the resource.
+specify an extra `temp_id` as a placeholder for the actual ID of the resource.
 The other commands in
 the same sequence could directly refer to `temp_id` if needed.